samuelhward/LOCUST_IO/README.md

 # LOCUST_IO Package

 This "package" is designed to process input and output for the LOCUST-GPU code, developed by Rob Akers at CCFE.
-There are two sub-modules - input and output - which contain python objects, each representing the types of data that LOCUST handles.
+There are two class sub-modules - input and output - which contain python objects, each representing the types of data that LOCUST handles.

 LOCUST_IO is...